About the Journal

 Focus and scope

 The Diamond Open Access peer-reviewed scholarly journal Parliamentary Studies was established in 2004 and is published by the Martynas Mažvydas National Library of Lithuania.
-Its purpose is to gather researchers and encourage studies in the fields of democratic governance, parliamentarism and political culture.
+Its purpose is to encourage studies in the fields of democratic governance, parliamentarism and political culture.
 The journal gathers political analysts, historians, sociologists, researchers in linguistics and law as well as authors within the discipline of political communication.